 What do long-finned pilot whales look like?

 As their name suggests, they have two very long flippers; they are crescent-shaped and have pointy tips.
-Adult pilot whales are black or dark grey and have a lighter grey saddle patch on the back behind the dorsal fin and an anchor-shaped patch on the underside.
+Adult pilot whales are black or dark grey and have a lighter grey saddle patch on the back behind the dorsal fin and a white anchor-shaped patch on the underside.
 Pilot whale babies are paler coloured.
 Pilot whales are long, robust whales and have a thick-set, curved (sometimes hooked), and very prominent dorsal fin.
 The head is bulbous with no beak.
 Male pilot whales are larger than females, and they have a more bulbous forehead and chunkier dorsal fin.

 What’s life like for a long-finned pilot whale?

 Pilot whales have a very sociable and inquisitive nature.
 They are long-lived and live together in multi-generational, tight-knit, stable pods.
 There are usually more females than males as their pods are built on units of mothers and their offspring.
 Baby pilots grow up within the safety of the pod they are born into and remain within the same pod for life.
 Older females or those who are not giving birth themselves, help mothers in the pod care for their babies.
 Pilot whales are strongly bonded to each other and do everything together; resting, hunting, socialising, playing and travelling as a unified pod.
 The most important thing in their lives is each other and they are incredibly loyal.
-There can be anything from 10 to 20 all the way up to a hundred pilot whales living together in a pod.
+There can be anything from 20 all the way up to 150 pilot whales living together in a pod.
 Huge multi-pod get-togethers of hundreds or even a thousand pilot whales give ample opportunity for males to mix and breed with females from other families.

 Pilot whales are often active at the surface; they may spyhop (poke their heads out of the water), or lobtail (lift their flukes out of the water and splash them down).
 They are also regularly seen resting (logging) in unison, close to each other at the surface.